MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/database-sizing-and-performance.md

 ## Creating Performance Benchmarks
 To create a simple runbook to test logging growth, you can use the Standard Activity **Compare Values** to create benchmarks of an Orchestrator environment.

 The following procedure creates a simple runbook that runs a **Compare Values** activity 10,000 times. **Compare Values** is a simple activity whose domain code is minimal.
-This runbook can be invoked under a variety of circumstances to characterize the overall performance of a given Orchestrator runtime environment.
+This runbook can be invoked under various circumstances to characterize the overall performance of a given Orchestrator runtime environment.

 #### To create a runbook that can be used to benchmark your Orchestrator environment